FedeTe/Mid-Term-Project-3D-Object-Detection/README.md

 ![pcl6](Pics/pcl6.png "pcl6") *Preceeding vehicles in a X-junction*

 ## Step 2
-The aim of this step is to extract to create Bird's Eye View image from point-cloud data and then compute intensity and height lchannels of the BEV map.
+The aim of this step is to extract data to create Bird's Eye View image from point-cloud data and then compute intensity and height lchannels of the BEV map.

 ### BEV map
 Coordinates from the sensor space have been converted to BEV coordinates.
 ![bev](Pics/bev.png) *BEV map*

 ### Intensity channel
-Here is the plot of the intensity channel with "raw" values (no modification on the insensity value); the contrast in this picture isn't high, so I've tried to change point distribution to increase it.
+Here is the plot of the intensity channel with "raw" values (no modification on the insensity values); the contrast in this picture isn't high, so I've tried to change point distribution to increase it.

 ![int_bef_1](Pics/int_bef_1.png) ![int_bef_2](Pics/int_bef_2.png) ![int_bef_3](Pics/int_bef_3.png)